 Data Storage Converter

-Hard drive manufacturers use decimal (1 GB = 1,000,000,000 bytes).
+Decimal: Hard drive manufacturers use Decimal (1 GB = 1,000,000,000 bytes) - more gigabytes on the label.

-Your OS uses binary (1 GiB = 1,073,741,824 bytes).
+Binary: Your OS uses Binary (1 GiB = 1,073,741,824 bytes) - fewer shown in File Explorer.

-This is why a "1 TB" hard drive shows as ~931 GB in Windows or macOS.
+→ This is why a "1 TB" drive shows as ~931 GB in Windows, or ~1 TB in macOS.

 DECIMAL (SI)